KentFletcher/LearningJournal/README.md

 1. _Success of Others_ -  Seeing others succeed can be very benficial.
 Let it push you to be better and also to show you where you need to improve.

 My name is Kent Sheats.
+Things I like:
+*hiking

 Here is a link to my [GitHub page.](https://github.com/KentFletcher)